leo-project/leofs/docs/admin/system_admin/migration.md

 $ /usr/local/leofs/<new_version>/leo_manager_0/bin/leo_manager start
 ```

-With this, users can place actual config files (like `leo_manager.conf`) to directory of their choice and change them independently of version upgrades, and the `.environment` files that need to be placed into installation tree doesn't need to be changed between versions.
-With the correct setup, since no work/temporary files will be kept in the installation tree, you can remove old version cleanly.
+With this, users can place actual config files (like `leo_manager.conf`) to directory of their choice and change them independently of version upgrades, and the `.environment` files that need to be placed into installation tree don't need to be changed between versions.
+With the correct setup, since no work/temporary files will be kept in the installation tree, old version can be removed cleanly.

 ### Example Configuration
 Contents of `/usr/local/leofs/<version>/leo_manager_0/etc/leo_manager.environment`: